Jump into divine play with us!

 New to yoga or just want to take a refresher?
 The beginner Vinyasa class is a slower-paced class intended for those who want to learn the fundamentals of a Vinyasa practice or to remember the basics of postures and alignment.
 The instructor will offer hands-on adjustments and posture modifications to accommodate new or tighter bodies.
 Feel free to use blocks and straps, available free of charge.
 Your instructor is happy to answer your questions.

 Open to all levels, we ask for a donation of $5 or more for this fun, inviting class designed to make yoga accessible to anyone who’s curious!
 Suitable for new practitioners and anyone else.
-All proceeds benefit Family of Woodstock’s Family Inn of Kingston, a program that provides shelter and a variety of services for the children of Ulster County area families in need.

 As the foundation to all else in yoga asanas, core strength makes not just poses but daily life feel easier.
 With flowing Vinyasa sequences, this class incorporates core-strengthening transitions and postures that target your abdominals, obliques, spine, pelvic floor and shoulder girdle.
 And, as important as strengthening the core muscles, we’ll also practice melty postures to ease those same muscles groups.
 You’ll find you’ll stand taller, feel stronger, and exude confidence.
 The class is fun and challenging, but we encourage you to take a pace that suits your body’s needs.